timarkh/tsakorpus/docs_readthedocs/_build/html/_sources/eaf2json.rst.txt

 - ``sentence_segmentation`` (Boolean, optional) -- whether the convertor should resegment your text into sentences based on sentence-final punctuation set in ``sent_end_punc``.
 If ``false``, the time-aligned segments are treated as sentences.
 Defaults to ``false``.

-- ``media_length`` (integer) -- the length of one media file piece in seconds.
-All media files will be split into overlapping pieces of that length, so that the user does not have to download the entire file to listen for one sentence.

-- ``media_dir`` (string, optional) -- path to the media files to be cut, if they are located in a different folder than the ELAN files.

 Span annotations
 ~~~~~~~~~~~~~~~~